talagayev/OpenMMDL/docs/simulation_output.rst

 The following list contains an detailed overview of the folders and files:
 The Optional files are highlighted with an *asteriks**

-Analysis
+Input_Files
 ------------------------------
-**Analysis**: A folder that contains RMSD Analysis of the MD Simulation performed with MDAnaylsis:
+**Input_Files**: A folder that contains the PDF and SDF files, which served as Input Files for the MD Simulation.

 .. list-table::
    :header-rows: 1
-   :widths: 25 50
+   :widths: 25 75

    * - Name
      - Description
-   * - RMSD_between_the_frames.png
-     - Displays the RMSD between the frames of the protein and ligand.
-   * - RMSD_over_time.png
+   * - Protein_name.pdb*
-     - Displays the RMSD of the protein, backbone and ligand during the simulation.
+     - Protein PDB File that served as the input for the MD Simulation.
-   * - RMSD_over_time.csv
+   * - ligand_name.sdf*
-     -  Displays the Data used in RMSD_over_time.png.
+     - Ligand SDF File that served as the input for the MD Simulation.

 Checkpoints
 ------------------------------